colejarczyk/doc/userguide/reward_campaigns/creation/delivery.rst

     **Visible to** and **Visible from** fields are available only when reward visibility is limited

-12. **Activity** section define time boundaries when reward can be used by customers.
+12. **Activity** section defines time boundaries when reward can be used by customers.
 To make the reward *available for a limited period of time*, complete the **From and To dates** in Activity section:

  - In **Active from** field set the first date the reward is available.
 You can either enter the date or select it from the calendar
  - In **Active to** field set the last date the reward is available.
 You can either enter the date or select it from the calendar